Dr. Matthew Paldy, PhD, LP

 Why Procrastination Develops in Students

-Over time, this can shift from an occasional habit into a stable pattern that affects confidence, consistency, and how students see themselves as learners.
+Over time, this shifts from an occasional habit into a stable pattern that affects confidence, consistency, and how students view themselves as learners.

-This often overlaps with anxiety and academic burnout.
+This often overlaps with academic anxiety and academic burnout.

 A Clinical View of Academic Avoidance

-Therapy focuses less on “forcing productivity” and more on understanding what is happening internally at the moment avoidance kicks in.
-From there, the goal is to reduce the intensity of that reaction and rebuild the ability to start and sustain work without shutting down.
+Therapy focuses less on forcing productivity and more on understanding what is happening internally at the moment avoidance begins.
+From there, the goal is to reduce the intensity of that response and rebuild the ability to start and sustain work without shutting down.

 When Procrastination Becomes Clinically Significant